Assistance programs in Tompkins County and Ithaca.

-Over $2 million dollars in federal government assistance will be provided to Tompkins County to expand programs that will help the homeless, prevent evictions, and also provide short term rent relief.
+Over $2 million dollars in federal government assistance is generally provided to Tompkins County on an annual basis.
+The funds can be used to expand programs that will help the homeless, prevent evictions, and also provide short term rent relief.

 The groups that will be distributing the funds include Tompkins Community Action, Tompkins County Department of Social Services, Human Services Coalition of Tompkins County, and also Catholic Charities of Tompkins/Tioga.